This story has been updated. It was originally published on January 11, 2019.

 Dim your city

 Reducing the light pollution that big cities emit is not as easy as swapping your light bulbs.
 For this, you’ll have to petition local governments to act on your behalf.
-Still, it can be done: Cities like Tucson, where IDA is based, and Flagstaff have implemented citywide changes to protect the night, making the sky darker and the stars brighter for all.
+Still, it can be done: Cities like Tucson, Arizona, where IDA is based, and Flagstaff, Arizona, have implemented citywide changes to protect the night, making the sky darker and the stars brighter for all.

 The result?
-Flagstaff has one of the most accessible dark skies in the U.S.—you can see the Milky Way from downtown.
-Tucson has decreased its overall sky glow by seven percent and the total amount of light by 70 percent.
+Flagstaff has one of the most accessible dark skies in the US—you can see the Milky Way from downtown.
+Tucson has decreased its overall sky glow by 7 percent and the total amount of light by 70 percent.

 According to Luginbuhl, the key factor is getting people passionate about the value of clear night skies, and how light pollution takes them away.
 To that end, the Flagstaff Dark Skies Coalition hosts annual star parties in the fall and year-round events—art exhibits, lectures, and musical performances—that promote cultural connection to the night sky.